MrVPlusOne/academic-kickstart/content/home/about.md

 # Biography

-I am a *0th-year* Computer Science PhD student at the University of Texas at Austin.
-I am a member of the [UTOPIA Research Group](http://utopia.cs.utexas.edu) where I work with my adviser [Prof. Işıl Dillig](http://www.cs.utexas.edu/~isil/) on research problems related to programming languages (PL).
+I am a *1st-year* Computer Science PhD student at the University of Texas at Austin.
+I am a member of the [UTOPIA Research Group](http://utopia.cs.utexas.edu) where I work with my adviser [Prof. Işıl Dillig](http://www.cs.utexas.edu/~isil/) on research problems related to Programming Languages.

-My current research interests lie within the intersection of Programming Languages, Formal Methods, and Artificial Intelligence, and I am particularly interested in teaching computers how to reason about programs using a "mathematical intuition".
-My long-term research goal is to develop scalable approaches for automated program analysis and synthesis through the integration of both machine learning and PL techniques.
+My research interests lie within the intersection of Programming Languages, Formal Methods, and Artificial Intelligence.
+In particular, I am interested in developing automated approaches for software testing, program synthesis, and theorem proving.
+My current research focuses on combining machine learning techniques, such as Evolutionary Algorithms and Reinforcement Learning, with more traditional programming language techniques like Symbolic Deduction or SMT Solvers.

 Before I joined UTOPIA, I received my bachelor's degree in Physics from the University of Science and Technology of China.